 If you’re looking for choice, you’ll find a lot of different formulas offered by Merrick:

-- Grain Free: This range includes one puppy food and one lower calorie food for dogs that need help maintaining a healthy weight, alongside others for adult dogs.
+- check-circle-o Grain Free: This range of grain-free dog food includes one puppy food and one lower calorie food for dogs that need help maintaining a healthy weight, alongside others for adult dogs.

-- Classic: This is the original range of Merrick foods that aren’t grain-free or for special diets.
+- check-circle-o Classic: This is the original range of Merrick dry dog food choices that aren’t grain-free or for special diets.
 It includes a puppy formula and a formula for small breeds.